jjvenky/jjvenky.github.io/rules.md

 ### Safety

 * [ ] Get a OneCard, remind Jason to email for you to have access to CCRWS and SRC buildings
-* [ ] Take for Standard First Aid or Wilderness First Aid (typically by May and recently coordinated with Dean of Science office), email Jason a copy to be kept on file
+* [ ] Take Standard First Aid or Wilderness First Aid (typically by May and recently coordinated with Dean of Science office), email Jason a copy to be kept on file
 * [ ] Take Canadian Firearm Safety Course, if working in the north, email Jason a copy to be kept on file
 * [ ] Take WHMIS and Compressed Gas Training, [available online](https://mylearningspace.wlu.ca/d2l/lms/legacy/selfregistration.d2l?ou=6605), email Jason a copy to be kept on file
 * [ ] Obtain a Pleasure Craft Operator Card, email Jason a copy to be kept on file